azahid3/proj/README.md

-Hello!
-I am a recent graduate with a profound interest in IT, cloud & cybersecurity, with a dedication to solving complex problems!
+Hello, I am a recent graduate with a profound interest in IT, cloud & cybersecurity - with a dedication to solving complex problems!

 ## Objective

-My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to bring value in security/cloud security to help safeguard valuable assets as a cloud security engineer.
+My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to bring value in security/cloud security to help safeguard valuable assets as an aspiring security professional

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]